There’s nothing like the freedom of choice.

-They’d choose the chocolate based on description and appearance.
+They’d choose the chocolate-based on description and appearance.
 Then they tasted and rated that chocolate.
-In the end, in a different room students were asked to choose a small box of the chocolates in lieu of cash as payment for their participation.
+In the end, in a different room, students were asked to choose a small box of chocolates in lieu of cash as payment for their participation.

 For one group of students, the initial array of chocolates numbered 6, and for the other 30.